mark-watson/Clojure-AI-Book/manuscript/deeplearning.md

 ## Deep Learning Wrap Up

 I first used neural networks in the late 1980s for phoneme (speech) recognition, specifically using time delay neural networks and I gave a talk about it at [IEEE First Annual International Conference on Neural Networks San Diego, California June 21-24, 1987](http://ieeexplore.ieee.org/xpl/articleDetails.jsp?reload=true&arnumber=4307059).
 In the following year I wrote the Backpropagation neural network code that my company used in a bomb detector that we built for the FAA.
 Back then, neural networks were not widely accepted but in the present time Google, Microsoft, and many other companies are using deep learning for a wide range of practical problems.
 Exciting work is also being done in the field of natural language processing.

-The example in this chapter is simple so you can experiment with it and provided examples for dealing with calling the DL4J Java APIs directly from Clojure.

 Later we will look at an example calling directly out to Python code using the **libpython-clj** library to use the spaCy natural language processing library.
 You can also use the **libpython-clj** library to access libraries like TensorFlow, PyTorch, etc. in your Clojure applications.